dj-hirrot/rlapfrswt/README.md

-# RaiLs APplication For SWifT
+# RaiLs APplication FoR SWifT
 rlapfrswt is application of authenticate with token.